-While the shortest of trips will navigate small lakes and rivers, and another will bring paddlers through the national park of Thaidene Nene, the Thelon is still Hall’s main river.
+While the shortest of trips navigate small lakes and rivers, and another will bring paddlers through the national park of Thaidene Nene, the Thelon was Hall’s main river.

-He points to a chapter of his book that’s dedicated to its waters.
+He pointed to a chapter of his book that’s dedicated to its waters.
 It reads: “I have paddled dozens of rivers across the Barrenlands – most of the famous ones and some known only to me or a select few – but none have the allure and mystique of the Thelon.”

 “The Thelon draws me back again and again.
 To my mind, the Thelon is the quintessence of wilderness – the jewel in the crown – and home to the most beautiful places left on earth.”